Blow Molding

 Disadvantages of Two-Stage Injection

-However, it requires significant floor space for production and comes with high costs, making it less suitable for operations with budget constraints.
+However, it requires significant floor space for production and comes with higher initial setup considerations, making it less suitable for operations with very limited resources.

 Single-Stage Injection

 The single-stage injection process integrates preform manufacturing and blowing into a single machine.
-The traditional four-station procedure is more expensive than the three-station method, as it eliminates the reheat stage by utilizing latent heat, reducing energy costs and tool requirements.
+The traditional four-station procedure is more expensive than the three-station method, as it eliminates the reheat stage by utilizing latent heat, reducing energy costs and tool requirements in certain scenarios.

 Advantages of Single-Stage Injection